luisa2795/dashboard_for_SLR/README.md

 3. Run the _app.py_ file.
 The dashboard will be available at http://127.0.0.1:8050/.
 You can open it by accessing this address in your browser (Chrome works best).

 ## Where is the data:
 The data used in this dashboard comes from a data warehouse of scientific literature.
 For more information on this, please check out https://github.com/luisa2795/datawarehouse_for_SLR.git.
-The data warehouse is located in a local PostgreSQL database on zeno, provided for this thesis.
+The data warehouse is located in a local PostgreSQL database on _zeno_, provided for this thesis.

 ## How does the logic work:
 - The dashboard layout is defined in the _app.py_ file.
 After package and stylesheet import, the DB engine is initialized and all required data (some modified paper table, entities and the entity hierarchy) is loaded from the DB into dataframes.
 These global dataframes are not altered during a session.